kluctl/www-kluctl.io/content/en/docs/reference/kluctl-project/secrets-config/_index.md

 ### name
 This field specifies the name of the secret set.
 The name can be used in targets to refer to this secret set.

-### sources
+### vars
-This field specifies a list of secret sources.
-Check the sub-sections for the supported secret sources.
+A list of variables sources.
+Check the documentation of [variables sources]{{< ref "docs/reference/templating/variable-sources" >}} for details.

-## Format of secrets files
+Each variables source must have a root dictionary with the name `secrets` and all the actual secret values below that dictionary.
+Every other root key will be ignored.

-Many supported secrets sources expect an underlying yaml file with arbitrary data below a root "secrets" map, e.g.:
+Example variables file:

 ```yaml
 secrets: